 Alvotech has carried out a private placement of 7,500,000 SDRs and ordinary shares at a price of SEK 100.00 per SDR and ISK 1320.83 per ordinary share, raising gross proceeds of SEK 750 million

-REYKJAVIK, ICELAND (June 4, 2025) — Alvotech (NASDAQ: ALVO, the “Company”) has completed a private placement of the equivalent of 7,500,000 shares in Swedish Depository Receipts (“SDRs”) and ordinary shares (ALVOIS) at a price of SEK 100.00 per SDR and ISK 1320.83 per ordinary share, with the ISK price being the equivalent of the SEK price (the “Placement”), for aggregate gross proceeds to the Company of SEK 750 million.
+REYKJAVIK, Iceland, June 05, 2025 (GLOBE NEWSWIRE) -- Alvotech (NASDAQ: ALVO, the “Company”) has completed a private placement of the equivalent of 7,500,000 shares in Swedish Depository Receipts (“SDRs”) and ordinary shares (ALVOIS) at a price of SEK 100.00 per SDR and ISK 1320.83 per ordinary share, with the ISK price being the equivalent of the SEK price (the “Placement”), for aggregate gross proceeds to the Company of SEK 750 million.
 The price was determined through an accelerated bookbuilding procedure conducted by DNB Carnegie and Citi as Joint Global Coordinators and Joint Bookrunners, and SEB and ACRO as Joint Bookrunners (together the “Joint Bookrunners”).
 The transaction attracted strong interest from institutional investors, with a clear majority allocated to Swedish and other international investors outside of Iceland.

 The Placement